llingg/docs-opmanual_autolab/book/opmanual_autolab/50_autolab_operation_manual/51_installation_instructions_interface.md

 ### Installing the Rosbridge server

 The Rosbridge server is used for communication between the Autolab interface and every ROS Agent in the lab running the acquisition-bridge (more on this in [](#localization-software)).
-To install it first pull the following repository:
+To install it first clone the following repository:

-    $ git pull git@github.com:duckietown/rosbridge_kinetic.git
+    $ git clone git@github.com:duckietown/rosbridge_kinetic.git

 Inside the `Dockerfile` change the `ROS_IP` and `ROS_MASTER_URI` to the IP of your server, keep in mind that `ROS_MASTER_URI` needs to include the correct port for ROS (11311).
 The last line of the Dockerfile should look similar to this: `CMD /bin/bash -c "source /opt/ros/kinetic/setup.bash; export ROS_IP=172.31.168.115; export ROS_MASTER_URI="http://172.31.168.115:11311"; roslaunch rosbridge_server rosbridge_websocket.launch unregister_timeout:=999999999"`